Cold & Flu Season for Medically Complex Families: 5 Systems That Actually Help

 A single, grab-and-go setup can save you hours during flare-ups.

-Where the symptoms start — not hidden in a closet.
-It prevents the frantic: “Where’s the…?!” while you’re already mid-meltdown, mid-vomit, mid-panic.
+Place it where the symptoms start — not hidden in a closet.
+This prevents the frantic: “Where’s the…?!” while you’re already mid-meltdown, mid-vomit, or mid-panic.

 System 2: Quick-Fire Communication Templates

-Because sick days = 10 calls, 4 portals, and a lot of repeating yourself.
+Because sick days equal 10 calls, 4 portals, and a lot of repeating yourself.

 Create a simple copy-paste script to send to: